5 consumer insight examples to improve your CPG brand

 Consumer insights help brands better understand why consumers are doing, saying, and buying certain things.
 FMCG customers can be particularly fickle, continuously changing their mind and purchasing habits.

-Information on consumer behaviour is vital in helping you understand why Paul from Minnesota decided to stop buying your chocolate-laced stout after being a loyal consumer for 13 happy years.
+Information on consumer behavior is vital in helping you understand why Paul from Minnesota decided to stop buying your chocolate-laced stout after being a loyal consumer for 13 happy years.
 CPG data analytics help brands increase and strengthen their interactions with users and improve customer retention.

 With detailed consumer insights, you’ll gain a deeper understanding of your target audience, and this in turn will help with everything connected to your brand: customer service, product and campaign innovation, and brand impact and reach.
 If you’re looking to wrap your head around consumer insights just a bit more, I highly recommend heading over to Meg’s consumer insights guide.